• eResearch

 • Access to the HPC system (Contact HPC support if you need an account created).

-• A connection to the HPC System, see Connecting to the Marie Curie Cluster for information on how to do this.
+• A connection to the HPC System, see Graphical connection via Open on Demand for information on how to do this.

 For those who already have a HPC account and are using a “graphical” connection, you should be able to start RStudio by issuing the following command (inside a terminal session ):